Satisfactory Academic Progress (SAP)

 - What has changed to allow the student to meet SAP at the next evaluation

-Each appeal will be reviewed by the SAP appeal Coordinator and the Financial Aid Counselor and recommended for approval or denial based upon the student’s individual circumstances.
+Each appeal will be reviewed by the Financial Aid SAP Appeal Committee and either approve or deny based upon the student’s individual circumstances.
 All decisions are final and there is no higher appeal.
 Appeals approved will be placed on financial aid probation and receive payment for one semester.
 Appeals considered for approval must pass the litmus test of determining that the student will be able to meet the SAP Policy at the end of the financial aid probation period.
 If a student’s progress is such that there is no way they will be able to meet the SAP Policy at the end of the financial aid probation, their appeal will be denied.
-Student will be notified via email of decision.
+Students will be notified via email of the decision.

 Steps to Appeal

-Students who will be submitting a SAP appeal for financial aid consideration must take the following steps:
+Students who will be submitting a SAP appeal for financial aid should follow the following steps:

-- View the online SAP Workshop and upload the certificate of completion via fullcoll.verifymyfafsa.com account.
+- View the online SAP Workshop and upload the certificate of completion via https://compton.studentforms.com/school/ account.

-All appeal decisions from the Director of Financial Aid are FINAL.
+All appeal decisions from the Financial Aid SAP Appeal Committee are FINAL.